chennyc/floating_point_summation/README.md

 # Docker

 The authors currently don't have access to a dev envirments that supports Docker.
-If a docker is preferred, please use the one provided by (https://github.com/anbaccar/RSS_ring_ppml) as we have the system/library requirments.
+If a docker is preferred, please use the one provided by (https://github.com/anbaccar/RSS_ring_ppml) as we have the same system/library requirments.

 # Compile & Run